-38.00 As per IAS- 24:

-An entity shall disclose key management personnel compensation in total and for each of the following benefits:
+38.00 As per IAS- 24: An entity shall disclose key management personnel compensation in total and for each of the following benefits:

-- (a) Short-term employee benefits

-- (b) Post-employee benefits

-- (c) Other long term benefits

-- (d) termination benefits and

-- (e) Share- based payment
+- (a) Short-torm employee benefits - (b) Post-employee benefits (c) Other long term, benefits (d) termination benefits and (e) Share-based payment i.
+The company has been declared 10% cash and 10% stock dividend in this financial year (2023-2024)

-39.00 Events after Reporting Period:
+39.06 Events after Reporting Period;

-In compliance with the requirements of IAS 10: Events After the Reporting Period, post statement of financial position events that provide additional information about the company's position at the reporting date are reflected in the financial statements and events after the reporting period there are adjusting events those are disclosed as follows:
+In compliance with the requirements of IAS 10.
+Events After the Reporting Period, post statement of financial position events that provide additional information about the company's position at the reporting date are reflected in the linancial statements and events after the reporting period, there are adjusting events those are disclosed as follows: